1979 WHA playoffs: (1) Edmonton Oilers vs. (4) New England Whalers

 The favored Oilers had gone 9–4–1 against the Whalers in the regular season (while winning eight of the last nine).

 However, the home team wound up winning each game in a tight series that went the distance.
 Wayne Gretzky had 15 points in the series, a record for a seven-game playoff and the most for a WHA semifinal in history.
 Edmonton scored 34 goals in the series and New England scored 30 to combine for 64, also a record for a seven-game series that topped the previous mark of the 1974 Semifinal.

 Avco Cup Final

 (1) Edmonton Oilers vs. (3) Winnipeg Jets

 The series matched the Edmonton Oilers, as coached by Glen Sather against the Winnipeg Jets, as coached by Tom McVie.
 In fourteen regular season matchups, each team won seven times.
+With the layoff between playoff series, Winnipeg formulated a potential game plan for Gretzky by Lars-Erik Sjöberg and McVie to try and chase him out as often as possible so he would have to pass the puck on his backhand rather than his forehand, which is where Sjöberg would meet him.